Global Health and Cancer Epidemiology

 EGRP joins with other NCI Divisions, Offices, and Centers and other Institutes and Centers at the National Institutes of Health (NIH) to fund grant applications submitted in response to FOAs.
 View the full list of EGRP FOAs.

 EGRP also encourages investigator-initiated grant applications related to global health and cancer.

 NCI's Center for Global Health (CGH) website includes information about the Short-Term Scientist Exchange Program, which promotes collaborative research between established U.S. and foreign scientists from low, middle, and upper-middle income countries by supporting, in part, exchange visits of cancer researchers between U.S. and foreign laboratories.
 Applications are accepted throughout the year, with application deadlines of June 1, September 1, December 1, and March 1.
-The CGH website also includes. a list of relevant funding and training opportunities available through other organizations.
+The CGH website also includes a list of relevant funding opportunities available through other organizations.